Finding Interpretable Prompt-Specific Circuits in Language Models: Autointerpretation Pipeline Details

-\paragraph{Interactive trace visualizations in the supplement.} For all qualitative trace figures (Figures~\ref{fig:abba-baba-circuits-gpt}, \ref{fig:abba-baba-circuits-gpt-proper-noun}, \ref{fig:pythia-template-circuits}, \ref{fig:gemma-facts-0}, and \ref{fig:gemma-facts-1}), we additionally provide an interactive HTML visualization in the supplementary material.
-The viewer supports inspection of the full circuit graph, including hovering or clicking edges to see the associated destination--source interaction and its automatically generated interpretation label.
-The static figures in the paper are constructed by analyzing these interactive visualizations and then identifying the most salient signals and components; the interactive versions are provided to make it easier to audit and explore the underlying traced circuits.
+The static qualitative figures in the paper are constructed by analyzing these interactive visualizations and then identifying the most salient signals and components; this analysis step was assisted by Claude, which was given the traced graph together with the autointerpreted edge labels and used to produce a reduced, readable summary of the most salient paths.
+The interactive versions are provided to make it easier to audit and explore the underlying traced circuits.

+Figures~\ref{fig:dallas-example1}--\ref{fig:dallas-example5} show representative panels from the viewer, illustrating the range of signals it surfaces: token-level lexical signals (Figures~\ref{fig:dallas-example1} and~\ref{fig:dallas-example2}, two singular-vector decompositions of the ``Dallas'' input embedding), a relational signal capturing inclusion patterns such as ``X containing Y'' (Figure~\ref{fig:dallas-example3}), a higher-level association linking time and location across tokens (Figure~\ref{fig:dallas-example4}), and a structured-completion signal that fires on predictable phrase patterns (Figure~\ref{fig:dallas-example5}).
+Each panel pairs the autointerpretation of a single edge with its top-40 activating contexts.